fish-shell/fish-shell/doc_src/language.rst

   empty string, history is not saved to disk (but is still available within the interactive session).

 - ``fish_trace``, if set and not empty, will cause fish to print commands before they execute, similar to ``set -x`` in bash.
-The trace is printed to the path given by the :ref:`--debug-output <cmd-fish>` option to fish or the :envvar:`FISH_DEBUG_OUTPUT` variable.
+The trace is printed to the path given by the `--debug-output` option to fish or the :envvar:`FISH_DEBUG_OUTPUT` variable.
 It goes to stderr by default.

 - ``fish_user_paths``, a list of directories that are prepended to :envvar:`PATH`.
 This can be a universal variable.